-Profundo BV has been commissioned by the Dutch Ministry of Foreign Affairs to carry out a study of sustainability issues in the gold value chain, from mining through processing, refining, trading, end use and recycling.
-The overall objective is to propose policy options to the Dutch government, since The Netherlands wishes to make a significant contribution to improved sustainability in the gold value chain.
+Profundo BV was commissioned by the Dutch Ministry of Foreign Affairs to carry out a study of sustainability issues in the gold value chain, from mining through processing, refining, trading, end use and recycling.
+The overall objective was to propose policy options to the Dutch government, since The Netherlands wishes to make a significant contribution to improved sustainability in the gold value chain.

-Profundo has engaged the services of Ron Smit to participate in this project, which is based on literature study and interviews with a range of persons who have relevant, extensive and wide-ranging experience.
+Profundo engaged the services of Ron Smit to participate in this project, which was based on literature study and interviews with a range of persons who have relevant, extensive and wide-ranging experience.
 A Draft Report was based on this information.